Attested: Maiona at position 298 in the Ravenna Cosmography

 Where: An island off west Scotland, probably Iona, if the sequence Esse - Grandena - Maiona - Longis in the Cosmography's list of names does indeed follow a geographically logical, non-intersecting path across the map.

-Name origin: Maiona resembles Latin maiora ‘greater, larger’ (neuter plural).
-This would make Iona analogous with Maia further south at Bowness-on-Solway, as the local centre of power, indigenous and/or briefly Roman, for communities of the inner Hebrides united by sea travel.
+Name origin: The ending -ona is frequently seen at the end of ancient river names (such as Abona) and the Mai- part might add to that a sense of PIE *ma- ‘good, timely, opportune’.
+Iona suited Columba as a base for his evangelism and presumably also suited Roman explorers.
+This analysis outranks noting that Maiona resembles Latin maiora ‘greater, larger’ (neuter plural), possibly making Iona analogous with Maia further south at Bowness-on-Solway, as the local centre of power, indigenous and/or (briefly) Roman, for communities of the inner Hebrides united by sea travel.
 Compare the Roman legal concept of imperium maius ‘local commander-in-chief’, best known from powers given to Pompey to stamp out piracy in the eastern Mediterranean.

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.